Another Joe: Origins

-Another Joe was born out of the ashes of local Richmond, B.C. band Feuz Box, which had been formed in August 1994.
+Another Joe was born from local Richmond, B.C. band Feuz Box, which had been formed in August 1994.
 Cameron Burt (vocals), Rob VanDyk (bass), and Jon Glen (guitar & vocals), brought in John Simmonds (drums) to create a new punk-influenced group inspired by Nirvana, Green Day, NOFX, Lagwagon, and other new school punk bands.
 Feuz Box wrote several songs, a few of which would end up on Another Joe's first album: Pee Against the Wind.
 Shortly after their creation Cameron Burt left the band, and not long after Rob VanDyk followed, leaving Glen and Simmonds to lay the foundation for Another Joe.

 Glen and Simmonds recorded a few demos on a 4-track, with Glen on guitar, bass and vocals, while Simmonds drummed and helped engineer the process.
 At the time, Glen worked in a sign shop and would often bring Simmonds to help with installations.
 While stuck in traffic in a smoke-filled van driving to a job site, they came up with the name Another Joe.

 Jon and John auditioned several bass players before meeting Alison Toews.
 Alison was immediately the front runner, not only for her skills on the bass or her punky cute look and bubbly personality, but also her ties with Tom Thacker of Gob, her high school sweetheart.

 History

 1995–1997

 Another Joe wrote and rehearsed vigorously for several months before playing their first show in the Vancouver bar The Abyss in July 1995.
 This was their only live performance before hitting the road with a box full of demo tapes, a van full of gear, and little money.
 Their first tour included shows in San Jose, and the surrounding area; they had only a handful of shows booked, and many got canceled.

 Upon their return, Another Joe focused on recording their debut CD release and performing wherever they could in the Vancouver area.
 The Langley all-ages scene was booming, with bands such as Gob, D.b.s., Brand New Unit, and Manner Farm.
 These bands attracted national attention and hosted many shows featuring headliners such as No Use for a Name, Hi-Standard, AFI, and Swingin' Utters.
 This scene, consisting of mostly under-age teens, became the life force of Another Joe and would partly inspire their first music video.

 Recording for Pee Against The Wind began in September 1995 at Sporadic Studios, Victoria B.C., engineered by Jason Flowers.
 The sessions were recorded over a weekend using a 6-channel multi-track cassette recorder for the drums, bass, and guitars, and an 8-channel DAT recorder to add vocals.
 The vocals were re-recorded in Vancouver at Big Midget Sound, where the final record was also mixed.
-Pee Against the Wind was released by Positive Records, owned by Tom Thacker of Gob in March 1996, and a video for the single Eat at Bernie's" was shot in February 1996.
+Pee Against the Wind was released by Positive Records, owned by Tom Thacker of Gob in March 1996, and a video for the single "Eat at Bernie's" was shot in February 1996.
 "Eat at Bernie's" debuted on Much Music in Canada in April 1996.